 ~ International Coffee Organisation

 The ICO member governments currently represent around 98% of global production and 67% of global consumption.
 They have 43 exporting members and 6 importing members.
 The industry is confronted with many challenges, and aligned to the broader global food community, minimising food waste through over-production is a top priority.
 The fluctuations in consumer supply and demand naturally impacts the producer’s forecasting and management of production capacity and where the global coffee community is working hard on technologies, innovation and with their clients to develop both short-term and long-term solutions that meet this growing sustainability expectation and challenge.

 At the centre of the industry is both sustainable farming and meeting the ever-evolving consumer dynamic.
-The consumer awareness and expectation for sustainable coffee plays a key role for further investment in technologies and innovation at the farming level in addition to greater brand awareness and marketing at the outlet.
-Currently, the purchase of sustainable or certified sustainable blends and brands represent around 2% of the World’s consumption in developed markets – clearly a significant opportunity ahead of us and where the industry has high hopes that over the next decade the consumer selection and purchase of the certified sustainable coffee segment will strengthen to become the standard rather than the competitive differentiator it is often positioned as today.
+The consumer awareness and expectation for sustainable coffee play a key role in further investment in technologies and innovation at the farming level in addition to greater brand awareness and marketing at the outlet.
+Currently, the purchase of sustainable or certified sustainable blends and brands represents around 2% of the World’s consumption in developed markets – clearly a significant opportunity ahead of us and where the industry has high hopes that over the next decade, the consumer selection and purchase of the certified sustainable coffee segment will strengthen to become the standard rather than the competitive differentiator it is often positioned as today.

 Did you know, around 65+ countries in the world grow coffee along the equator?
 This is known as the Coffee Bean Belt and is located between the Tropics of Capricorn and Cancer.
 This longitude and latitude sparked the name of our very own award winning Foodbuy private label; 30 Degrees South Coffee.
 Sitting across 6 blends, 30 Degrees South Coffee offers a range of taste profiles to suit the palette while incorporating a Fairtrade Organic certification – Coffee with Purpose!